 How to Get Around Skopelos

-You can get around Skopelos by using public buses, but there may only be a few buses per day, especially outside the high season, and on Sundays may run no buses at all.
+You can get around Skopelos by using public buses, but there may only be a few buses per day, especially outside the high season, and on Sundays, there is a possibility that there are no buses at all.
 The bus station in Skopelos town (Chora) is right by the port where the ferries arrive and timings are listed on a noticeboard.

 Where is Skopelos Located?